ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 A RO-Crate SHOULD have contact information, using a [contactPoint](http://schema.org/contactPoint) property with a value of [ContactPoint](http://schema.org/contactPoint).
 Note that [Dataset](http://schema.org/Dataset) does not (yet) have a contactPoint property, so strictly this would have to be on a Person or Organization which is related to the Dataset via a [author](http://schema.org/author) or [contributor](http://schema.org/contributor) property.

-NOTE: This usage follows that of Google Dataset search.

 ```json
 {